Course Title: Programming Bootcamp 1

 Course Description

-Programming Bootcamp 1 introduces programming in a bootcamp style.
-This course covers algorithmic development using standard control structures, fundamental concepts of programming and creation of small to medium practical applications.
-In this course you will learn the basic skills of program development by working on the production of small amounts of software.
+Java Programming Bootcamp introduces programming in a bootcamp style.
+This course covers algorithmic development using standard control structures, fundamental concepts of programming and the creation of small to medium practical applications.
+In this course, you will learn the basic skills of program development by working on the production of small amounts of software (typically in Java programming language).
 This will include skills in testing and debugging programs, and in the use of appropriate software technologies.

 Objectives/Learning Outcomes/Capability Development

-- CLO 1: Explain and demonstrate a comprehensive knowledge of the fundamental concepts of programming.
+- Explain and demonstrate a comprehensive knowledge of the fundamental concepts of programming.

-- CLO 2: Design algorithmic solutions to a specific problem.
+- Design algorithmic solutions to a specific problem.

-- CLO 3: Create programming solutions for small to medium scale practical problems.
+- Create programming solutions for small to medium-scale practical problems.

 Overview of Learning Activities

-This course will be facilitated in a bootcamp learning style, which is a focussed mode teaching approach based around workshops over a period of 4 or 5 weeks.
+This course will be facilitated in a bootcamp learning style, a focused mode of learning based on self-directed study and workshops, over 6 weeks.

-The content will be presented in a blended mode, with online material supplemented with instructor guided activities and consultation sessions.
+The content will be presented in a blended mode, with self-directed learning material (online) supplemented with workshop sessions.
+You will be actively engaged in a range of learning activities, such as instructor-guided activities, group-based activities and consultations.

 Overview of Learning Resources